-- opening / closing dampers \ - fans work - heating ₩ - cooling - humidification - dehumidification ٥ Ö - active recovery 0 - normal stop 0 - emergency stop 0 - active scheduler
+- opening / closing dampers

+- 😽  fans work

+- 🔅 heating

+- 🗱  cooling

+- humidification

+- dehumidification

+- S active recovery

+- on a stop

+- emergency stop

+- O active scheduler

 Changing the control panel operating mode is possible by pressing the PRG (1) button as many times until the desired operating mode appears on the screen.
 The mode is accepted by pressing the "ENTER" (2) button.
 Lack of acceptance within 30s will return you to the previously set mode.
 In order to cancel the selected mode in advance, you can use the "ESC" button.